-Wolfgang List has been university assistant at the Institute of Construction and Design Principles since 2016.
+Wolfgang List has been senior lecturer at the Institute of Construction and Design Principles since december, 2020.
 In 2012, he founded the Vienna-based architectural and design practice mostlikely together with Maik Perfahl and Mark Neuner.
 His most recent publications include 4.3. – 23.3.
 Team Wien (2017) and DEMOLISHED MODIFIED ENDANGERED (2018).
-He has given talks and taught at Escuela Taller in Bogota/Columbia, the New Design University in St. Pölten, Vienna University of Technology, and Tongji University in Shanghai.
-He is currently working on his PhD thesis titled “Entwerfen am Modell – Über die Korrelation expliziter und impliziter Eigenschaften von Arbeitsmodellen” (Designing on the Model - on the Correlation Between Explicit and Implicit Characteristics of Working Models).
+He has given talks and taught at Escuela Taller in Bogota/Columbia, the New Design University in St. Pölten, Vienna University of Technology, and Tongji University in Shanghai and he has been university assistant at the KOEN, TU graz, from 2016 until 2020.
+His PhD thesis is titled “Entwerfen am Modell – Über die Korrelation expliziter und impliziter Eigenschaften von Arbeitsmodellen” (Designing on the Model - on the Correlation Between Explicit and Implicit Characteristics of Working Models).

 Marlis Nograsek has been university assistant (contractual employee) at the Institute of Housing since 2004 and was deputy head of the institute until 2016.
 She studied architecture at Graz University of Technology and earned her PhD in 2001 with the dissertation Wohnwert – Werturteile im Vergleich an ausgewählten Wohnanlagen in Graz (Housing Values – Value Judgment in Comparison in Selected Housing Complexes in Graz).
 In 2007, she worked together with the Slovak University of Technology in Bratislava to publish the book mind21 - Ein Buch über die realen Möglichkeiten der Virtualität in der Architektur (mind21 – A Book on the Real Possibilities of Virtuality in Architecture).
 It contains the results of an ideas competition launched together with the university.
 Her teaching and research activities have taken her to the School of Architecture in Birmingham, Slovak University of Technology in Bratislava, Lund University in Sweden, Chinese University of Hong Kong, and to the German University in Cairo.